caliguIa/timber.nvim/README.md

 [Repo](https://github.com/chrisgrieser/nvim-chainsaw)

 - Comes with many built-in commands: objectLog, typeLog, assertLog, etc
-- Can not customize log statements content
-- Does not use Treesitter to power log
+- Logging mechanism does not use Treesitter as much as timber.nvim

 </details>